lakshmitv-netizen/Forecasting-grid/usability-testing-plan.md

 - [ ] What visual indicators do they notice?
 - [ ] Do they see different cell states (edited vs impacted)?
 - [ ] Can they explain the relationships?
+- [ ] Do they notice the save footer appearing?

 **Success Criteria:** User recognizes automatic value updates and understands propagation